The Dickey Club: Initiation ritual

 The ritual of being led into a crypt and then lying in a coffin and conversing with a "demon" mirrors the initiation ritual of the Yale secret society Skull and Bones.
-In the book Fleshing Out Skull & Bones, the grandson of DKE and Skull and Bones member Clifton Samuel Thomas stated, “I have always felt there was a very, very close connection between The Order [Skull and Bones] and DKE.”
-This "very, very close connection" is borne out by membership overlap: between DKE’s founding in 1844 and 1918, 326 members of Skull and Bones were also members of Delta Kappa Epsilon.
+In the book Fleshing Out Skull & Bones, the grandson of DKE and Skull and Bones member Clifton Samuel Thomas stated, "I have always felt there was a very, very close connection between The Order [Skull and Bones] and DKE."

+This "very, very close connection" is borne out by membership overlap: between DKE's founding in 1844 and 1918, 326 members of Skull and Bones were also members of Delta Kappa Epsilon.
 Given that each Skull and Bones class consisted of only fifteen members, this figure suggests that roughly one in three Bonesmen during this period were also members of DKE.
-Indeed, DKE was the first Yale society to imitate the Skull and Bones clubhouse, constructing its own chapter house at Yale in 1861 modeled after the Tomb.
-Taken together, these facts strongly indicate that Yale’s Delta Kappa Epsilon fraternity functioned as a feeder into Skull and Bones.
-Moreover, because DKE’s initiation ritual deliberately echoed that of Skull and Bones, those ritual elements were transmitted and preserved when the tradition continued at Harvard in the form of the Dickey Club.
+Indeed, DKE was the first Yale society to imitate the Skull and Bones clubhouse, constructing its own chapter house at Yale in 1861, modeled after the Tomb.
+Taken together, these facts strongly indicate that Yale's Delta Kappa Epsilon fraternity functioned as a feeder into Skull and Bones.
+Moreover, because DKE's initiation ritual deliberately echoed that of Skull and Bones, those ritual elements were transmitted and preserved when the tradition continued at Harvard in the form of the Dickey Club.

+Clubhouse

+The Dickey Club occupied several clubrooms in Cambridge during the late nineteenth century.
+In the autumn of 1879, the club moved from the Old Jones Blacksmith building into rooms located in Moore's Block on Brattle Street, Cambridge.
+The club continued to occupy these quarters for two decades, beginning with the Class of 1882.

+The rooms in Moore's Block were located on the upper floors and served as the club's primary meeting space during this period.
+On May 10, 1888, the Dickey Club rooms were raided by Cambridge police officers, who seized a large quantity of alcoholic beverages.
+Contemporary newspaper accounts described the club as being composed of prominent Harvard students and noted that the raid was part of a broader enforcement effort targeting Harvard undergraduate clubs.

+On November 27, 1899, a fire broke out in the building at 6–8 Brattle Street, causing extensive damage and an estimated loss of $30,000.
+The building housed more than a dozen tenants, including the Dickey Club, which lost all of its furnishings, artwork, and collected memorabilia.